petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

    server.basePath: "/o/portal-search-elasticsearch-xpack-monitoring/xpack-monitoring-proxy"
    ```

    Once you set the `server.basePath`, you cannot access the Kibana UI through Kibana's URL (e.g., `https://localhost:5601`).
-All access to the Kibana UI is through the Monitoring portlet, which is only accessible to signed in Liferay users.
-Navigate directly to the portlet using the URL
+All access to the Kibana UI is through the Monitoring widget, which is only accessible to signed in Liferay users.
+Navigate directly to the widget using the URL

    [http://localhost:8080/o/portal-search-elasticsearch-monitoring/monitoring-proxy/app/monitoring](http://localhost:8080/o/portal-search-elasticsearch-monitoring/monitoring-proxy/app/monitoring)

-1. Because you're using the Monitoring portlet in Liferay as a proxy to Kibana's UI and you are using a self-signed certificate, you must configure the application server's startup JVM parameters to trust Kibana's certificate.
+1. Because you're using the Monitoring widget in Liferay as a proxy to Kibana's UI and you are using a self-signed certificate, you must configure the application server's startup JVM parameters to trust Kibana's certificate.

    One approach is to add the truststore path, password and type to your application server's startup JVM parameters.
 Here are example truststore and path parameters for appending to a Tomcat server's `CATALINA_OPTS`: